nwb4edu/nwb4edu.github.io/CONTRIBUTING.md

 - Include citation information for datasets
 - Provide clear instructions for data access
 - Consider data download size and accessibility
+-     Is it small enough to sync on Github?
+Is it small enough to download?
+If neither of those are true, can it be streamed?

 ### Documentation
 - Add your lesson to `_toc.yml`